zhj-buffer/Jetpack/README.md

 		sudo ./flash.sh jetson-tx2 mmcblk0p1

 After about 30min there will be a pop-up window to notice you to setup.
-After that every is ready.
-Next flash cycle, just run the last command.
+After that everything is ready.
+Next flash cycle, just run the last. command.